Normalizations and misspecification in skill formation models: Skill formation models

 \item Let $\{\bar{\mu}_{\theta,t,1},\bar{\lambda}_{\theta,t,1}\}_{t=0}^{T}$, $\{\bar{\mu}_{I,t,1},\bar{\lambda}_{I,t,1}\}_{t=0}^{T-1}$, be fixed constants with $\bar{\lambda}_{\theta,t,1},\bar{\lambda}_{I,t,1}\neq0$ for all $t$.
 If in addition $\{{\mu}_{\theta,t,1},{\lambda}_{\theta,t,1}\}_{t=0}^{T} = \{\bar{\mu}_{\theta,t,1},\bar{\lambda}_{\theta,t,1}\}_{t=0}^{T}$ and $\{{\mu}_{I,t,1},{\lambda}_{I,t,1}\}_{t=0}^{T-1} = \{\bar{\mu}_{I,t,1},\bar{\lambda}_{I,t,1}\}_{t=0}^{T-1}$, then the identified set is a singleton.

 \end{enumerate}

 \end{theorem}

-The identified set of the primitive parameters consists of all parameters that satisfy certain restrictions, analogous to the probit model.
-The second part of the theorem shows that the parameters are indeed not point identified and that the sources of underidentification are the ambiguous scales and locations of skills and investments.
-For example, without additional assumptions, equations (\ref{eq:prod_fn})--(\ref{eq:anchor_eq}) and (\ref{eq:prod_fn_rw})--(\ref{eq:anchor_eq_rw}) are observationally equivalent.
-That is, we cannot distinguish between the skills $\theta_t$ and $\tilde{\theta}_t$ and the corresponding production function parameters.
+Part 2 of the theorem shows that the parameters are indeed not point identified under Assumption \ref{a:baseline} only and that the sources of underidentification are the ambiguous scales and locations of skills and investments.
+For example, without additional assumptions, equations (\ref{eq:prod_fn})--(\ref{eq:anchor_eq}) and (\ref{eq:prod_fn_rw})--(\ref{eq:anchor_eq_rw}) are observationally equivalent, and we cannot distinguish between the skills $\theta_t$ and $\tilde{\theta}_t$ and the corresponding production functions.
 Even if investment was observed (and $\mu_{I,t,1} = 0$ for all $t$), we can then only identify $(\lambda_{\theta,t+1,m}/\lambda_{\theta,t,m})\gamma_{1t}$, but not $\lambda_{\theta,t,m}$ and $\gamma_{1t}$ separately.
 Hence, we cannot distinguish between changes in the quality of the measurements ($\lambda_{\theta,t+1,m}/\lambda_{\theta,t,m}$) and changes in the technology (${\gamma}_{1t}$).
 For example, suppose $Z_{\theta,t,m}$ are test scores.
-We then cannot distinguish between all kids getting smarter or tests becoming easier.
+We then cannot distinguish between all children getting smarter or tests becoming easier.
 Similarly, we can at best identify $\gamma_{2t}$ up to scale, even with observed investment.

-The theorem implies that all parameters are point identified under additional assumptions.
+The following corollary states that all parameters are point identified under additional assumptions.
 These results are an extension of those in \citeN{AW:22}, who assume that investment is exogenous (in the sense that it is uncorrelated with $ \eta_{\theta,t}$).

 \begin{corollary} Suppose Assumptions \ref{a:baseline} and \ref{a:normalization} hold.
 Suppose either Assumption \ref{a:ageinvariant_technology_skills}(a) or Assumption \ref{a:ageinvariant_technology_skills}(b) holds.
 Suppose either Assumption \ref{a:ageinvariant_technology_investment}(a) or Assumption \ref{a:ageinvariant_technology_investment}(b) holds.
 Then all parameters are point identified. \end{corollary}